Risk Management for Home Inspectors

 Tip 5: Identifying Sewage Disposal Systems

 Home inspectors are generally not required by law or even encouraged by association-sponsored standards of practice to identify whether sewage is handled privately or by the municipality.
 If possible, inspectors should ask whether the home is on private or public systems prior to the inspection, as this information is generally available as part of the listing.
 However, some buyers will not have this information, and some inspectors feel compelled to document the type of system.
-However, unless regulations or required standards of practive direct you otherwise, avoid this practice.
-If you feel compelled to document the type of system, be certain to provide a source for the information and recommend the buyer confirm the system type.
+However, unless regulations or required standards of practice direct you otherwise, avoid this practice.
+If you feel compelled to document the type of system, be certain to provide a source for the information and recommend that the buyer confirm the system type.

 Tip 6: Get Visual Documentation of the Inspection

-Whether it’s with a camera or a video camera, create a visual record of the home inspection, including written reports, photographs, and notes on what was inspected and obstructions if present.
+Whether it’s with a camera or a video camera, create a visual record of the home inspection, including written reports, photographs, and notes on what was inspected and obstructions, if present.
 Incorporating a risk management strategy like this can help mitigate potential disputes.
 Far more often than not, such documentation from the time of inspection settles disputes in favor of the home inspector.

 Tip 7: Don’t Admit Guilt